If you would like to find out more about dental implants then call our friendly team and book a FREE treatment consultation today.

 One step method – the dental implant will be placed into the jaw and a temporary abutment is attached.

-Two step method – the dental implant is placed in to the jaw and the covered by the gum and left to heal, the abutment is attached later.
+Two step method – the dental implant is placed into the jaw and covered by the gum and left to heal, with the abutment attached later.

-With both treatments a temporary prosthesis is used at this stage to allow time for the bone to heal around the implant.
-The time this takes will vary from patient to patient.
+With both treatments, a temporary prosthesis is used at this stage to allow time for the bone to heal around the implant.
+The time this takes will vary from patient to patient, but is around 3-6 months on average.

 Attaching the abutments: